Joe Gallo (basketball): Coaching career

+Merrimack College

 The following year, Gallo was hired as head coach at his alma mater, Merrimack, replacing Bert Hammel.
 He led the Warriors to the NCAA Division II tournament in each of his first three years at the helm, and would also lead the program to its first Northeast-10 championship in 19 years during the 2018-19 season.
 He finished his time coaching at the Division II level with an overall record of 61-34 and a conference record of 40-23.

 The Warriors transitioned to Division I in 2019, joining the Northeast Conference.
-In the program’s first Division I season Gallo led Merrimack to a Northeast Conference regular season championship in 2020, receiving a plethora of coaching awards at the end of the season, including NEC Coach of the Year, HoopDirt.com NCAA Division I Coach of the Year, the John McLendon Award, ECAC Coach of the Year, NABC District Coach of the Year, and USBWA Coach of the Year.
+Gallo led the team to their first ever win over a power 5 opponent on November 8, vs. Northwestern 71-61.
+He and the Warriors would set a record for most wins by a transitioning DI team in their first year as they went 20-11 overall.
+They went 14-4 in Northeast Conference play resulting in a regular season championship in 2020 in their first season a conference member.
+For his efforts Gallo received a plethora of coaching awards at the end of the season, including NEC Coach of the Year, HoopDirt.com NCAA Division I Coach of the Year, the John McLendon Award, ECAC Coach of the Year, NABC District Coach of the Year, and USBWA Coach of the Year.
+During the shorted 2020-21 season Gallo coached the Warriors to a 9-9 record.